codejutsu1/Hng-task-two/README.md

-# Rest API CRUD Operation on "Person"
+# REST API CRUD Operation on "Person"
 An API that dynamically handle parameters, such as adding, retrieving, updating or deleting a person by user_id (CRUD operation).

 ## HOW TO SET UP THIS PROJECT IN YOUR LOCAL MACHINE